Heard Island and McDonald Islands Wedding Traditions

 Modern Adaptations: Technology and Environmental Considerations

-Virtual HIMI Ceremonies represent theoretical adaptations using satellite technology, allowing couples to conduct legal marriages from mainland Australia while symbolically “present” at HIMI via live feeds, costing AUD 10,000-20,000 (USD 6,600-13,200) for satellite time and technical support.
-Post-COVID innovations in remote ceremonies could theoretically enable:
+Virtual HIMI Ceremonies represent theoretical adaptations using satellite technology, allowing couples to conduct legal marriages from mainland Australia while symbolically connected to HIMI via live feeds.

-• Blockchain marriage certificates with GPS verification However, current regulations prohibit non-scientific equipment deployment.
-The Australian Antarctic Division denied all permit applications for non-research activities during 2020-2024, including documentary filming and tourism ventures that might facilitate ceremonies.
+However, current regulations prohibit non-scientific equipment deployment.
+The Australian Antarctic Division prioritizes research activities, and permit applications for non-research purposes face significant barriers.

 Climate Change Impact on Access